 When the oil is hot and you have 7 or 8 pieces of chicken breaded and ready to go, gently add them to the pan, being careful not to crowd them.
 Fry about 3-5 minutes, until the chicken is golden and crispy.
 Flip and cook the other side for 3-5 minutes before removing the pieces to a cookie rack set over a paper towel lined cookie sheet.
 Repeat with the remaining chicken.

 Once all the chicken is fried and cooled, divide up between labeled freezer bags.
 Let cool completely before sealing the bags and putting them in the freezer, laying the bags flat so the pieces don’t freeze in one big lump.
-Now the hard work is done!
+Now the hard work is done – you have a stash of freezer fried chicken ready for quick weeknight dinners!

-When you’re ready to eat – grab a bag from the freezer and preheat your oven to 350.
+When you’re ready to eat – grab a bag of freezer fried chicken from the freezer and preheat your oven to 350.
 Put the frozen pieces of chicken on a pan (you could also thaw the chicken, I just never think that far ahead!) and bake for 1 hour (30 minutes if the chicken is thawed).
 Make a side-dish or two and you’re set!

 - 1½ cups all-purpose flour